Skip to Main Content

 Country House Dining in Buckinghamshire: Where Setting Shapes the Plate

-There is a particular category of English country house hotel where the grounds arrive before the food does.
-Stoke Place, a Georgian manor in Stoke Poges, Buckinghamshire, belongs to that category.
+Stoke Place is a restaurant in Stoke Poges, Buckinghamshire, serving British gastropub cuisine.
 The address, Stoke Green, Slough SL2 4HT, places it just off the M4 corridor, close enough to London for a day trip yet set against the kind of managed English parkland that feels entirely removed from metropolitan pace.
-Arriving by car along the estate approach, the house presents itself as the product of centuries of considered ownership rather than recent renovation — stone, symmetry, and a garden scale that asks you to slow down before you have even found the entrance.
+Arriving by car along the estate approach, the house presents itself as the product of centuries of considered ownership rather than recent renovation, stone, symmetry, and a garden scale that asks you to slow down before you have even found the entrance.

 The Ingredient Logic of the English Country House Kitchen